cazyw/shakespeare-quotes/README.md

 * The quote itself [required]
 * Tags / keywords [required]

-At the moment there's not a lot of deep validation.
+At the moment there's not a lot of deep validation, although the Work must be listed in the predifined list of works (sonnets not currently included).

-For online storage, I went with `mLab` as it can be added as an add-on to Heroku, has a free tier and is a cloud Database-as-a-Service for MongoDB.
-Although the free 'sandbox' database should not be used in production, as this is a personal project, I'm using this free but less-reliable option.
+For online storage, I went with `mLab` as it can be added as an add-on to Heroku, has a free (albeit slower) tier and is a cloud Database-as-a-Service for MongoDB.
 The `config` file selects the correct database (online, local, test) depending on the `NODE_ENV` setting.

 #### Notes